armadaplatform/magellan/README.md

     armada run magellan

 `magellan` is configured using Hermes.
-It reads list of domain --> service mappings/addresses from all files `domains-*.json`.
+It reads list of domain --> service/addresses mappings from all files `domains-*.json`.
 They should be in json format and contain list of json objects like the one below:

     {